Fellowship Alumni

 Scott Wyland is a reporter and photographer in Naples, Italy for the international military publication Stars and Stripes.
 Previously, he worked as a journalist covering environmental issues in several states, including for The Oregonian, Las Vegas Review-Journal, Daytona Beach News-Journal and Scripps Treasure Coast Newspapers.
 Among many stories, Wyland has written about how flawed environmental oversight has led to the degradation of Florida waterways.
 His story about a Miami dredging project destroying coral reefs appeared in National Geographic.
 He also is working on a book on how the clear-cutting of Pacific Northwest forests inflicted ecological devastation that spurred tree-sitting protests.

-Sena Christian is an independent journalist in Sacramento, California, who specializes in agriculture and food systems, land management, and economic development reporting.
+Sena Christian is an independent journalist in Sacramento, California, and the project manager of Solving Sacramento, a journalism collaborative.
 Her writing has appeared in The Guardian, High Country News, YES!
 Magazine, Newsweek, Ensia, Civil Eats, Sacramento Magazine and elsewhere.
 As a Ted Scripps Fellow, she wrote a series of articles on American farming and food systems.
 Sena has been a reporter at two community newspapers, and a writer at an alternative newsweekly.
-Most recently, she was the executive editor of Comstock's, a regional business magazine.
-She is also an adjunct professor of journalism at Sacramento City College.
-Read more at https://senachristian.com/
+She was also the executive editor of Comstock's, a regional business magazine.
+She is an adjunct professor of journalism at Sacramento City College.
+Read more at https://senachristian.com/.

 Sonya Doctorian is an independent photo and video journalist and the former senior photo editor for the Washington Post Magazine.
 In addition to the Washington Post, she has worked as an online video journalist at the Rocky Mountain News, and was photo director for the St. Petersburg Times, The State (Columbia, S.C.) and the Knoxville News-Sentinel.
 Doctorian was part of the team at the Rocky Mountain News that published “Beyond the Boom,” a print and online series documenting the impact of natural gas exploration.
 She spent her fellowship reporting on drought in California and the historic 1930s Dust Bowl region.